 Most airlines recommend arriving at the airport three hours prior to your international flight; with a large group, it is a good idea to arrive even earlier.
-Know that if any luggage weighs over 50 pounds, you will be charged extra for it.
+Know that if any luggage weighs over 50 pounds, you will likely be charged extra for it.
 You will need your passport because you are traveling internationally.
 Be timely.
 Flexibility is key!
 Have necessary contacts such as group leaders saved in your phones ahead of time.
 These are somewhat obvious things but are good reminders.
-This travel blog has some great tips on international travel in general, including making sure you're within the six month passport expiration rule: http://www.travelandleisure.com/blogs/12-tips-to-make-international-travel-easier

 When you arrive at the airport in Guatemala City, first you will go through the immigration line/passport check where you will step up to a booth.
 They may ask you a few questions, but usually do not.